e-felix/From-Binary-to-Image/README.md

-# From Binary image data to Image file
+# From Binary to Image

-Application allowing one to create image files from a bytea data in a Postgresql database.
+Desktopp application allowing one to create image files from a bytea data stored in a Postgresql database.

 [WORK IN PROGRESS]